hewison-chris/agora-cl-docs/website/docs/how-prysm-works/beacon-node.md

 ## Core package

 The core package implements the Ethereum beacon chain state transition function, as well as the core helpers and utilities.
 Every function that manages block processing, epoch processing, validator shuffling and finality is defined within this package.
 It is designed to be a near-identical translation of the official specification.
-The aim is to keep this package as free of outside code as possible, and it is comprised of mostly pure functions which do not require access to the other services across Prysm to function.
+The aim is to keep this package as free of outside code as possible, and it is comprised of mostly pure functions which do not require access to the other services across Agora-cl to function.

 ## Sync service